KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession10/prep-work.md

     Do you get a version number [_Version **8 or greater** required._]?

     1. No version number [something like `node: command not found`].
 You need to install Node.

-### 3. angular-cli

-1. In Git Bash (windows) or iTerm2 (macs), type: `npm install -g @angular/cli`

-  *This may take a minute or two to complete.
-Perfect excuse to grab yourself a drink!*

-2. To confirm Angular CLI was installed, while still in Git Bash or iTerm2, type: `ng version`.
-If you get a version number, you can move on!

-  *You may also see a warning saying “Could not start watchman; ...”
-This is ok and can be ignored but the version numbers for angular-cli and node should be displayed below that.*

       <!--sec data-title="Mac - Install Node" data-id="sectionInstallMac" data-show=true data-collapse=true ces-->